javierdelapuente/paas-charm/docs/explanation/index.rst

 The 12-Factor app support in Charmcraft and Rockcraft is based on the principles stated in the 12-Factor methodology.
-You can know more about the components involucrated and how the principles are applied in the following links.
+You can know more about the components involved and how the principles are applied in the following links.

 .. toctree::
    :maxdepth: 1